jerdog/jmeiss-me-website/content/posts/ide-devex-journey-text-editor-to-cloud.md

 ![HP Softbench in `Library as a Service` mode](/images/posts/hp-softbench-manuals.jpg)

 It's a fascinating read as HP lays out its software architecture and development vision, including automated testing, distributed computing, integrated and interchangeable tools, and more.
-[Here is the link](http://hparchive.com/Journals/HPJ-1990-06.pdf) to the PDF - I highly recommend reading it.
+[Here is the link](http://hparchive.com/Journals/HPJ-1990-06.pdf) to the PDF - I highly recommend giving it a read.

 The early reviews of IDEs as a concept weren't great, though.
 In 1995, Computer Week in Germany commented that: